September 11, 2017

 Anointed items which ranged from oil to bricks would be sold at exorbitant prices.Seeding became another source of money.
 Rich individuals would be asked to seed their latest models of cars in the promise that they would get 10 times more.

 The latest developments are that they have moved to one-on-one, consultations which are so expensive.
 You book the prophet and meet him or her privately.
 Recently,there has been several court cases involving the prophets and their erstwhile followers who would be claiming of having been duped.

 These emerging churches have major business plans which have helped them to come up with projects which cost millions of dollars.
 It is like the reverse of the Gospel where Jesus feeds the 5 000 from five loaves of bread and two fish — the 5 000 are now feeding one prophet or man/woman of God.
 What a traverse of faith!

 Let those with ears hear!

-Levee Kadenge is a theologian based at United Theological College, Harare.
-Can be contacted on email@example.com.
+Levee Kadenge is a Theologian based at United Theological College in Harare.He can be contacted on email@example.com.

 1 Response to Denominationalism is a gift we could do without